 ANNEX I PREFERENTIAL DUTY TARIFF TABLE

 This table sets out the preferential duty tariff for the Agreement, under regulation 2 of the Regulations.

+The table is in three parts.
+Table A relates to Columbia.
+Table B relates to Ecuador.
+Table C relates to Peru.

 The Commodity Code in column 1 is defined in regulation 2(3) of the Customs Tariff (Establishment) (EU Exit) Regulations 2019 ("the Tariff Regulations").